+35725368683

 There is no inheritance tax in Cyprus and no immovable property tax.
 If you are not a resident of Cyprus, you will not be taxed on any income from abroad.
 You will only be taxed on any income you get from Cyprus.

-The income tax rate for residents is zero for up to EUR 19,500 per year, and there is no tax on dividend income.
-You are considered a resident of Cyprus for tax purposes if you stay 183 days a year in Cyprus or 60 days a year and you are not a tax resident anywhere else.
+The income tax rate for residents is zero for up to €19,500 per year, and there is no tax on dividend income.
+You are considered a resident of Cyprus for tax purposes if you stay 183 days a year in Cyprus and are not a tax resident anywhere else.
 Read more about the Cyprus tax system.

 Visa or residence permit